 VASJ administers the High School Placement Test (HSPT).
-Students in the eighth grade must take the HSPT to be considered for admission to VASJ for ninth grade.
+All students in the eighth grade must take the HSPT to be considered for admission to VASJ for ninth grade.
 VASJ administers the HSPT four times a year, beginning in October and ending in January.

 The HSPT measures cognitive and basic skills.
 It has six subtests: Verbal Skills, Quantitative Skills, Reading, Mathematics, Language and Science.
 The following descriptions of the subtest are from Scholastic Testing Services, Inc.